 One of the aspects included in the program was improving Learning and Development (L&D) opportunities for the organisation’s 4500 strong workforce.

-Fitness First’s L&D offerings allow staff members to develop serious careers in the industry, which echoes the company’s Employee Value Proposition (EVP): “Live Life, Love Work”.
+’s L&D offerings allow staff members to develop serious careers in the industry, which echoes the company’s Employee Value Proposition (EVP): “Live Life, Love Work”.

 Last year, the company set itself the following L&D objectives: